lonelycode/tyk-io-site-content/v1.8/api-management/api-definitions.md

     weight = -500
 +++

-This is a high-level overview of how APIs are defined in tyk - for a detailed breakdown of each option in the API definiton object, please see the
+This is a high-level overview of how APIs are defined in Tyk - for a detailed breakdown of each option in the API definition object, please see the
 [detailed breakdown](/api-management/api-definition-detail/) section of this guide.

 Tyk can handle different access scenarios for multiple APIs in a single instance.
 It does this through the provision of API Definitions, these become handlers for a specific root-path (`listen_path` in the configuration) and proxy every request into this root path to an outward host.

-The way a request is handled with tyk and bound to a spec is as follows:
+The way a request is handled with Tyk and bound to a spec is as follows:

 1. Request comes to host
 2. URL Router matches `listen_path`